 For fine dining, Picasso at Bellagio, Guy Savoy at Caesars and Aureole at Mandalay Bay are 3 of the best.
 The wine skyscraper with its wine angels at the Aureole is a sight to behold.
 Be prepared to be blown away with these 3.

 For good steaks, try Carnevino or Cut both at Palazzo, although quite pricey but I think the best Steak secret is at Steakhouse at Bill's Gamblin', the steak is just as good, the price superb and the decor is pure Old World Vegas!

 There are plenty of deli's and take aways for snacks etc but if you do fancy just simply one of the best and biggest sandwiches in Vegas, head for Canter's Deli in Treasure Island, its the best.

-For more Vegas information please visit www.vegasholidayguide.com , hope this helped. about 7 years ago
+For more Vegas information please visit www.vegasholidayguide.com , hope this helped. over 7 years ago